A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets

 \section{Abstract}

 {\textbf{Motivation:} In recent years, interest has arisen in using machine learning to improve the efficiency of automatic medical consultation and enhance patient experience.
-In this paper, we propose two frameworks to support automatic medical consultation, namely doctor-patient dialogue understanding and task-oriented interaction.
-A new large medical dialogue dataset with multi-level fine-grained annotations is introduced and five independent tasks are established, including \emph{named entity recognition}, \emph{dialogue act classification}, \emph{symptom label inference}, \emph{medical report generation} and \emph{diagnosis-oriented dialogue policy}.\\ \textbf{Results:} We report a set of benchmark results for each task, which shows the usability of the dataset and sets a baseline for future studies.\\ \textbf{Availability:} Both code and data is available from \href{https://github.com/lemuria-wchen/imcs21}{https://github.com/lemuria-wchen/imcs21}. \\ \textbf{Contact:} \href{chenwei18@fudan.edu.cn}{chenwei18@fudan.edu.cn}\\ \textbf{Supplementary information:} Supplementary data are available at \textit{Bioinformatics} online.}
+In this article, we propose two frameworks to support automatic medical consultation, namely doctor-patient dialogue understanding and task-oriented interaction.
+We create a new large medical dialogue dataset with multi-level fine-grained annotations and establish five independent tasks, including \emph{named entity recognition}, \emph{dialogue act classification}, \emph{symptom label inference}, \emph{medical report generation} and \emph{diagnosis-oriented dialogue policy}.\\ \textbf{Results:} We report a set of benchmark results for each task, which shows the usability of the dataset and sets a baseline for future studies.\\ \textbf{Availability:} Both code and data is available from \href{https://github.com/lemuria-wchen/imcs21}{https://github.com/lemuria-wchen/imcs21}. \\ \textbf{Contact:} \href{chenwei18@fudan.edu.cn}{chenwei18@fudan.edu.cn}\\ \textbf{Supplementary information:} Supplementary data are available at \emph{Bioinformatics} online.}